DongSunchao/OneReactApp/onereactapp.client/README.md

-This is a project which wants to simulate a bash terminal in a old-fashion way.
+This is a project which wants to simulate a bash terminal in a old-fashion way in frontend.